gbif/data-blog/content/post/2022-02-01-the-world-checklist-of-vascular-plants-fabaceae/index.en.md

 Decreasing the number of [higher-rank matches](https://data-blog.gbif.org/post/issues-and-flags/) is a way for GBIF to measure if the taxonomic backbone is improving.
 There are cases, however, when adding more names to a group can actually **increase** the number higher-rank matches in GBIF.

-This happens, for example, when GBIF only had one low-rank name but an update adds more names.
+This can happen when GBIF only had one low-rank name but an update adds more names.
 Within Legumes, publishers who previously published occurrences with a [dwc:scientificName](https://dwc.tdwg.org/terms/#dwc:scientificName) set to  **Acacia auriculiformis** would get matched to the only available name at that time _Acacia auriculaeformis Benth._[*](https://www.gbif.org/species/2981002) but now there are [two names](https://api.gbif.org/v1/species/match?name=Acacia%20auriculiformis&verbose=TRUE) for GBIF interpretation to choose from :

 1) _Acacia auriculiformis A.Cunn._[*](https://www.gbif.org/species/8587163)
 2) _Acacia auriculaeformis Benth._[*](https://www.gbif.org/species/2981002)

-_Acacia auriculiformis A.Cunn._ is a synonym of _Acacia auriculaeformis Benth._ but GBIF interpretation has no way to tell if a publisher means the synonym or the accepted species.
+_Acacia auriculiformis A.Cunn._ is a synonym of _Acacia auriculaeformis Benth._ but **GBIF interpretation has no way to tell if a publisher means the synonym or the accepted species**.

 ## Legume Phylogeny Working Group (LPWG)